petermacp/mlw.public.health.group/README.md

     of MLW academic staff (e.g. MLW Deputy Director or Director).
   - Stay up to date on the latest research, by using PubMed alerts and getting emails of journal table of contents.
-Also consider following scientists in the field on Twitter
+Also consider following scientists in the field on Twitter.
   - Have a life outside of the Group, take care of your mental and physical health, and don’t ever feel bad for taking time off work.